 Class exemptions are made by the ACCC in the form of legislative instruments and are subject to disallowance by Parliament.

 As they are developed, class exemptions will be displayed on the ACCC class exemptions register.
 Completed class exemptions are also displayed on the Federal Register of Legislation, where they are each accompanied by an explanatory statement.

 The ACCC will specify the time period for which a class exemption will be in force.
 The maximum period is 10 years.

 The ACCC may vary or revoke a class exemption.
 We would generally consult before doing so except, for example, in the case of a minor or technical variation.

-The ACCC may withdraw the benefit of a class exemption from a particular business where it is satisfied the conduct would be likely to substantially lessen competition or would be likely to result in a benefit to the public that does not outweigh the detriment to the public.
+The ACCC may withdraw the benefit of a class exemption from a particular business where it is satisfied the conduct would be likely to substantially lessen competition and would be likely to result in a benefit to the public that does not outweigh the detriment to the public.